Adopted 3/27/07, LSA 217, 300-500 readopted 9/30/14

 Lsa 303.01 Examinations

-examination shall be entitled to re-examination upon payment of an additional
+entitled to re-examination upon payment of an additional examination fee

 PART Lsa 304 RECIPROCITY